 Friends and Family

-You can also leverage your social circle for a personal loan.
-You might be able to agree on a loan with low or no interest and a more liberal repayment schedule.
+In some scenarios, people can sometimes leverage their social circles for a personal loan.
+You might be able to agree on a loan with low or no interest and a more liberal repayment schedule if it's with someone in your personal life.

 FAQs

 • Not all banks offer personal loans.
-Some banks only offer loans to existing customers, while other major banks, such as Chase or Bank of America, do not have personal loan products at all.
-It’s not a bad idea to check with your current bank first to see if they have personal loans, and whether there are incentives for current customers before looking online for lenders.
+Some banks only offer loans to borrowers who are existing customers, while other major banks, such as Chase or Bank of America, do not have personal loan products at all.
+It’s not a bad idea to check with your current bank first to see if they have personal loans, and whether there are incentives for current customers, before looking online for lenders.

 • Some banks only offer loans to existing customers.
 Others allow non-customers to get prequalified, but they’ll need to sign with an account to move forward with the loan.